-The Big Bend National Park Canvas Print is an original work created by Robert B. Decker.
+The Big Bend National Park Canvas Poster is an original work created by Robert B. Decker.
 The canvas print is created in the style of the Works Progress Administration (WPA), when — in the 1930s and 1940s — the Federal Government commissioned hundreds of artists to create thousands of poster designs for public exhibits, community activities, theatrical productions, health, safety and educational programs, nature and travel.
 By the end of the WPA era, only 26 National Parks had been established and only 14 parks had posters created for them.
+Order this vintage-style WPA print today.

 About Rob Decker